MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 * Misleading or fraudulent claims.
 * Spam or malware.

 The above list of inappropriate content is not exhaustive.
-Edge add-ons store may reject or remove any extension that they deem to be inappropriate, even if it does not violate any specific policy.
+The Microsoft Edge Add-ons store may reject or remove any extension that they deem to be inappropriate, even if it does not violate any specific policy.

 An extension that doesn't meet the requirements for Microsoft Edge Add-ons store listings may be rejected or promptly removed.